 ^cDCAA calculates return on investment by dividing the net savings by the aggregate costs of performing incurred cost audits.
 Net savings are calculated using the amount of questioned costs sustained and may also include interest payments associated with overpayments.
 Questioned costs are when a contractor's claimed costs are not deemed to be in accordance with the contract terms or the Federal Acquisition Regulation.
-Questioned costs sustained and may also excess costs agreed upon by the government and the contractor after the completion of each incurred cost audit.
+Questioned costs sustained represent savings for the government and are those excess costs agreed upon by the government and the contractor after the completion of each incurred cost audit.
 The aggregate costs of performing incurred cost audits are calculated by dividing annual funding by direct audit hours charged for incurred cost audits.